When unmarried couples separate, disputes can often arise regarding the ownership, occupation or sale of jointly held property.

 Separation for Non-Married Couples and Cohabitees

-- children issues
+- arrangements relating to children

-- mediation, negotiation and court
+- mediation, negotiation and court proceedings

 Cohabitation Agreements